 Norway is a global leader in ecotourism, with the tourism industry priding itself on sustainable practices.
 While in Norway, you can hike, kayak, go rafting, and watch the Northern Lights dance across the sky.
 There are plenty of nature reserves where you can see beautiful wild animals in their natural environment while supporting a great cause.

 If you’re looking to stay within the continental USA for your eco destination adventure, look no further than Colorado.
-Pack up your RV, turn on your boogey lights (or grab some from boogeylights.com), and spend the nights stargazing under the mountains.
+Prepare your RV with this cleaning guide by CleanThatFloor, pack it up, turn on your boogey lights (or grab some from boogeylights.com), and spend the nights stargazing under the mountains.

 Costa Rica is one of the most progressive central American countries.
 They have an advanced healthcare and education system and a safe tourist environment that prioritizes sustainability.
 Costa Rica has effectively turned many of its conservation efforts into an engaging activity for visitors to partake in.